After you were diagnosed with type 2 diabetes, along with diet and exercise, your doctor probably started you on medication.

 Diabetes medicines are divided into two types: insulin, and non-insulin.
 Most people with type 2 start with non-insulin ones.

-Non-insulin meds are split into six categories, based on how they work.
+Non-insulin meds are split into even categories, based on how they work.
 They are:

 - Thiazolidinediones (or glitazones), which improve sugar removal from your blood